USACO Silver Java Course - Part 1

 - Anyone interested in competitive programming

-AlgoSTEM is an organization created by co-founders Arushi and Akshaj Gupta.
-Both co-founders have past experience in competitive programming and understand the fundamentals behind advanced algorithms and data structures.
+AlgoSTEM is a non-profit organization led by Arushi Gupta and Akshaj Gupta.
+Both have past experience in competitive programming and understand the fundamentals behind advanced algorithms and data structures.

-AlgoSTEM also has a popular Youtube channel that covers solutions to coding problems including those from Leetcode, Codeforces, and Codechef.
+AlgoSTEM also has a popular Youtube channel that covers solutions to coding problems including those from Leetcode, Codeforces, Codechef, and various math competitions.

 Sama Setty is a senior at Washington High School in Fremont, CA. As an experienced competitive programmer, she has taught algorithms at her high school, AlphaStar Academy, and various libraries around the Bay Area.
-She began creating her own curriculum targeted for programmers interested in competing after noticing a need for students to have access to free and readily-available resources.
+She began creating her own curriculum targeted for USA Computing Olympiad (USACO) contestants after noticing the lack of free, structured resources available to them.